jasperslits/haithowifi/README.md

 | Autotemp  | ithotemp  |
 | Remotes | ithohru |

-### What works / should work
-1. Create Heatpump WPU sensors
-2. Create NONCVE / HRU Fan sensors
-3. Create CVE fan sensors
-4. Create up to two Remotes for monitoring CO2 levels
-5. Create Auto temp sensors and manage rooms

 ## How to install
-1. In the Add-On from Arjen: Update the add-on MQTT configuration and set MQTT Base Topic to `ithohru` for NON-CVE, `ithowpu` for Heatpump/WPU and `ithotemp` for Autotemp.
+1. In the Add-On from Arjen: Update the add-on MQTT configuration and set MQTT Base Topic as per below above
 2. On the system running Home Assistant: Create /usr/share/hassio/homeassistant/custom_components/ithodaalderop
 3. Install the component via HACS custom repo.
 See https://hacs.xyz/docs/faq/custom_repositories/ and use Integration in the dropdown and https://github.com/jasperslits/haithowifi/ as name **OR**
 4. Git clone or download the content to custom_components in the /usr/share/hassio/homeassistant/custom_components/ithodaalderop directory
 5. Restart Home Assistant
 6. Go to Integrations
 7. Search for Itho Add-on integration
-8. Enable the devices you want to configure
+8. Add an entry for each device

 ### Screenshots
 1. Add integration